datactive/bigbang/README.md

 Once the data has been collected, BigBang has functions to support analysis.

+## Git

+BigBang can also be used to analyze data from Git repositories.

+Documentation on this feature can be found [here](https://github.com/datactive/bigbang/blob/master/git-readme.md).

 ## Community

 If you are interested in participating in BigBang development or would like support from the core development team, please subscribe to the [bigbang-dev mailing list](https://lists.ghserv.net/mailman/listinfo/bigbang-dev) and let us know your suggestions, questions, requests and comments.
 A [development chatroom](https://gitter.im/datactive/bigbang) is also available.